EliteKenn/CovidWidgetFX/README.md

 I queried an online API to get coronavirus statistics data.
 Once the data is available, we can pass the data into the JavaFX GUI and display the data.
 For GUI development, I used SceneBuilder.
 I then designed the GUI as an FXML file.

 I then converted the JavaFX window(stage) to appear and act like an actual widget.
-I then made use of the java scheduler to schedule automatic data-refresh at fixed intervals.
+I then made use of the java Scheduler API to schedule automatic data-refresh at fixed intervals.

 First, I used the Retrofit2 library for HTTP communication.
 It allowed me to make GET requests to the API and it responded with JSON string.
 I was then able to parse the string to java POJO and use it as data for the widget.